sassoftware/saspy/saspy/doc/source/install.rst

   it will be in that directory and maybe also copied to site-packages.

-If you are not sure where to look, then there is a very simple way to determine the location of the sascfg.py file.
+If you are not sure where to look, then there is a very simple way to determine the location of your saspy installation.

 After installing, start Python and ``import saspy``.
-Then, simply submit ``saspy.SAScfg``.
-Python will show you where it found the module.
+Then, simply submit ``saspy``.
+Python will show you where it found the module (it will show the __init__.py file in that directory).
+It is the directory that is the module, so the sascfg.py file is in that directory, same as __init__.py.

 .. code-block:: ipython3